pchardware.org

 Intel Core i7-875K

-The Intel Core i7-875K is a desktop processor released in 2010, based on the Nehalem microarchitecture with an unlocked multiplier.
+The Intel Core i7-875K is a desktop processor released in 2010, featuring an unlocked multiplier for overclocking.

 Specifications